0xInfection/PewSWITCH/README.md

     ```powershell
     ./pewswitch -exts 1000,1001 freeserver.voip.com freeserver1.voip.com:5060
     ```
-    > This will make the tool to test for combinations of pairs for each extension with every host.
+    This will make the tool to test for combinations of pairs for each extension with every host.
 So the end targets that will be tested in the above command are: `1000@freeserver.voip.com`, `1001@freeserver.voip.com`, `1000@freeserver1.voip.com:5060` and `1001@freeserver1.voip.com:5060`.

 - Specify a file containing extensions.
 Note that when using a file, you need to specify both user and host.
 This is especially useful when you have to test specific extensions on specific servers.
-An example of such a file (e.g. `extensions.txt`) could look like this:
+An example of such a file (e.g. [`extensions-sample.txt`](extensions-sample.txt)) could look like this:
     ```
     1000@freeserver.voip.com
     1001@freeserver1.voip.com:5060